Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

-where $E(k)$ counts the red children of the $k^{th}$ vertex in $(F^{pr}(k),k\geq 1)$. \end{enumerate} Considering the construction above and Corollary \ref{cor.lukasiewiczpathpurplevertices}, in order to prove Proposition \ref{prop.convheightprocesspurple}, it is sufficient to prove the following proposition. \begin{proposition} There exists a process $(D_t,t\geq 0)$ such that
+where $E(k)$ counts the number of children of the $k$th vertex in the forest with dummy and filler vertices that are filler vertices. \end{enumerate} In order to prove \cref{prop:convheightprocesspurple}, considering the construction above and \cref{lem:lukasiewiczpathpurplevertices}, it is sufficient to prove the following lemma. \begin{lemma} There exists a process $(D_t,t\geq 0)$ such that